ronald-de-rooij/radioswitch-laravel/laravel-docs/initialSetup/localSetup.md

 Image ![PHPStorm debug config](../assets/phpstorm_debug.png) shows a complete overview of server.

-To tell the docker service where the IDE is located on your windows machine, you need to save the ip in an environment variable.
+To tell the docker service where the IDE is located on your Windows machine, you need to save the ip in an environment variable.
 Execute the following command in WSL:

 - `printf "export XDEBUG_CLIENT_HOST=\$(awk \'/nameserver/ {print \$2}\' /etc/resolv.conf) \n" >> ~/.bashrc`
 - `source ~/.bashrc`

-This exports the ip address each time you login into WSL.
+This exports the IP address each time you login into WSL.
 Thus above commands are only need to be used once.

 To listen to PHP Debug connections click on the small red phone in the top right corner.
 ![PHP Debug icon](../assets/php_debug_icon.png)